-Nancy M. Betts, PhD - Professor and Head
+Nancy M. Betts, PhD, RD - Professor and Head

-The Department of Nutritional Sciences promotes human health and quality of life through scholarly achievements, and mentors the continuing development of professionals in the fields of nutrition and dietetics.
+The Department of Nutritional Sciences advances health and quality of life of individuals and communities and prepares professionals through discovery, education and application of scientific knowledge.

-The Department of Nutritional Sciences prepares graduates for positions in health professions.
+Graduates are prepared for positions in health professions.
 Six degree options and a minor are offered through the department.
 Requirements for admission to most medical, dental and pharmacy schools can be met through the human nutrition/premedical sciences option.
 The human nutrition option is ideal for students desiring greater depth in the physiological and biochemical sciences in preparation for medical and other professional schools, graduate study and research in human nutrition.

-The dietetics option and the dietetics and exercise option prepare students for diverse and dynamic professions that integrates human nutrition, food service administration, food science, chemistry, physiology, management and interpersonal skills.

-This dietetics option meets the Didactic Program in Dietetics (DPD) and is approved by the American Dietetic Association (ADA).
+The dietetics option and the dietetics and exercise option prepare students for diverse and dynamic professions that integrate human nutrition, food service administration, food science, chemistry, physiology, management and interpersonal skills.
+Both options meet the Didactic Program in Dietetics (DPD) accreditation requirements of the American Dietetic Association (ADA).
 The department requires a minimum of a 2.50 GPA for enrollment in professional courses in dietetics.
-The dietetics and exercise option meets both the DPD requirements and the course work requirements of the American College of Sports Medicine to become a Certified Exercise Specialist (this certification requires 600 hours of practicum experience not offered in this option).
+The dietetics and exercise option can be used toward the fulfilling most of the American College of Sports Medicine's requirements for becoming a Certified Clinical Exercise Specialist (this certification requires 600 hours of practicum experience not offered in this option).